 Your freedom, finances, and ability to drive are all threatened by a conviction for hit-and-run.
 Retaining an aggressive hit-and-run defense attorney immediately is the best course of action if you or a loved one is caught up in a hit-and-run investigation.

 At Jay Leiderman Law, we represent clients in all ten Ventura County cities – Camarillo, Fillmore, Moorpark, Ojai, Oxnard, Port Hueneme, Santa Paula, Simi Valley, Thousand Oaks, and Ventura itself – in criminal cases involving charges ranging from petty theft to murder in both state and federal court.
-Board-certified in Criminal Law by the State Bar of California, Jay Leiderman can use his extensive knowledge of California law to find the weaknesses in the prosecutions case against you and put you in an ideal position to resolve your hit-and-run case favorably.
+Jay Leiderman can use his extensive knowledge of California law to find the weaknesses in the prosecutions case against you and put you in an ideal position to resolve your hit-and-run case favorably.
 Don’t hesitate and let the clock run on the state’s hit-and-run investigation – call (805) 654-0200 today to schedule a free initial strategy session and put our skill to work for you.